Herons are a family of migratory birds found in many regions, including Virginia.

 12. American Bittern

-The American Bittern, scientifically known as Botaurus lentiginosus, is last on our list of types of herons in Virginia.
+The American Bittern, scientifically known as Botaurus lentiginosus, is the last on our list of Virginia heron species.
 It is a type of heron found primarily in Virginia.

 These birds are large, measuring up to 27 inches long and weighing about 1.5 lbs.
-It takes the American Bittern between two to five years to reach its full adult size.
+The American Bittern takes two to five years to reach its full adult size.

 The American Bittern is characterized by its brownish-black head and back, combined with a light yellow chest and striped neck.